WorldEditors/EvolvingPlasticANN/README.md

 # Introduction
-This is the meta-training code for paper ``Do What Nature Did To Us: Evolving Plastic Recurrent Neural Networks For Task Generalization''
+This is the meta-training code for paper "Do What Nature Did To Us: Evolving Plastic Recurrent Neural Networks For Task Generalization"

 # Requirement
 python >= 3.7.4